 1 teaspoon baking powder

-Place the squash in a large pan with 2 teaspoons of the kosher salt and cover with water.
 Bring the water to a boil over medium heat.
 Cook partially covered until the squash is tender and cooked through, about 30 to 40 minutes.

 Pour the squash out into a colander to drain.
 Using a potato masher, break up the squash into small pieces.
 Allow the squash to drain removing as much of the water as possible.

+Transfer the squash to a large mixing bowl – you should have about 3 cups of squash.
+Add the chopped onion and parsley.
 Add the remaining kosher salt, black pepper, the onion powder, celery seed and paprika.
 Stir to blend together.
 Check for seasoning, adding more to suit your taste.

-Serve with a dollop of sour cream and chopped scallions!
+Serve with a dollop of sour cream and chopped scallions.

 Keep the pancakes warm while you finish cooking, place them on a wire rack placed over a rimmed baking sheet in a 200-degree oven.
 To refrigerate or freeze, wrap between layers of parchment paper.
 Reheat in a 350-degree oven for 8 to 10 minutes or until the pancakes are warmed throughout.